hansonkd/puff/readme.md

     @classmethod
     def hello_world(cls, parents, context, /, my_input: int) -> Tuple[List[DbObject], str, List[Any]]:
         # Return a Raw query for Puff to execute in Postgres.
-        # The elipsis is a placeholder allowing the Python type system to know which Field type it should tranform into.
+        # The ellipsis is a placeholder allowing the Python type system to know which Field type it should transform into.
         return ..., "SELECT $1::int as was_input, \'hi from pg\'::TEXT as title", [my_input]

     @classmethod